SharadaShehan/Smart_Medicine_Box/README.md

     Allows user to adjust the minimum angle and controlling factor using sliders on the Node-RED dashboard.
 Provides slider controls for the minimum angle (range 0 to 120) and the controlling factor (range 0 to 1).

 12) Medicine-Specific Settings:
     Includes a dropdown menu with options for commonly used medicines and a custom option.
 Automatically applies predefined values for the minimum angle and controlling factor based on the selected medicine.
+User can add custom medicines to the list.
 Allows manual adjustment of values when the custom option is selected.

 By implementing these functionalities, the Medibox effectively assists users in managing their medication schedules, while also ensuring the safe storage of medicines through environmental monitoring and dynamic light control.